 In accordance with E.O.
-12630, this proposed rule, authorized by the Migratory Bird Treaty Act, does not have significant takings implications and does not affect any constitutionally protected property rights.
-This rule would not result in the physical occupancy of property, the physical invasion of property, or the regulatory taking of any property.
-In fact, this rule would allow hunters to exercise otherwise unavailable privileges and, therefore, would reduce restrictions on the use of private and public property.
+12630, this proposed rule, authorized by the MBTA, does not have significant takings implications and does not affect any constitutionally protected property rights.
+This proposed rule would not result in the physical occupancy of property, the physical invasion of property, or the regulatory taking of any property.
+In fact, this proposed rule would allow hunters to exercise otherwise unavailable privileges and, therefore, would reduce restrictions on the use of private and public property.